BEST VIEWED USING GOOGLE CHROME BROWSER

 For food contact applications, MAX CLR A/B must be fully cured to ensure no chemical leaching can occur when foodstuffs’ come in contact with the cured resin system.
 Any uncured chemical compounds from the improperly prepared MAX CLR may be extracted and cause cross-contamination or leaching during food contact.
 Please review the following and to avoid any curing problems.

 During the colder season, the MAX CLR resin component or PART A may crystallize and must be heat-process to fully polymerize the resin system.
 Inspect the PART A bottle for any turbidity or any solid mass that typically forms on the bottom of the bottle.
 Please view the video on heat-processing the PART A or resin component.

 - Weigh or measure the components accurately at a 2:1 mix ratio.

 Any off-ratio excess of either the resin or curing agent in the mixture can cause poor cure and can cause chemical leaching that can transfer to the food or beverage.
 Use a digital scale and weigh each component for best results, for example, a 200-grams of MAX CLR PART A will require 100 grams of MAX CLR PART B.

 - Mix the components thoroughly.
 Any unmixed component from poor mixing will result in poor polymerization and can be extracted and cross-contaminated the foodstuff.
 Please view the following mixing demonstration below.

 - Allow the applied resin to fully cure for a minimum of 48 hours at 75°F before exposing the coating to any food or beverage.
-MAX CLR will fully cure within 4 to 7 days at room temperature, to accelerature the curing, a heat post cure at 150°F for 60 to 90 minutes will ensure the resin is fully cured.
+To accelerate the curing, a heat at 150°F for 60 to 90 minutes will ensure the resin is fully cured.

 Parameters Of Consideration For Food Contact Coatings Per